easystats/report/.github/CONTRIBUTING.md

 - **"Why should I waste my time with this?
 Do I get any credit?"**

-Authors of substantial contribution will be added within the [**authors**](https://neuropsychology.github.io/report/blob/master/DESCRIPTION) list.
-We're also very keen on including contributors to eventual publications.
+Software contributions are getting more and more valued in the academic world, so it is a good time to collaborate with us!
+Authors of substantial contributions will be added within the **authors** list.
+We're also very keen on including them to eventual academic publications.

 **Anyway, starting is the most important!
 You will then enter a *whole new world, a new fantastic point of view*...
 So fork this repo, do some changes and submit them.
 We will then work together to make the best out of it :)**

 ## Code

 - Please document and comment your code, so that the purpose of each step (or code line) is stated in a clear and understandable way.
-- Before submitting a change, please read the [**R style guide**](https://style.tidyverse.org/) to keep some consistency in code formatting.
+- Before submitting a change, please read the [**R style guide**](https://style.tidyverse.org/) and in particular our [**easystats convention of code-style**](https://github.com/easystats/easystats#convention-of-code-style) to keep some consistency in code formatting.
 - Regarding the style guide, note this exception: we put readability and clarity before everything.
 Thus, we like underscores and full names (prefer `model_performance` over `modelperf` and `interpret_odds_logistic` over `intoddslog`).
 - Before you start to code, make sure you're on the `dev` branch (the most "advanced").
-Then, create a new branch named by your feature (e.g., `report_for_bigmodels`) and do your changes.
+Then, you can create a new branch named by your feature (e.g., `feature_lightsaber`) and do your changes.
 Finally, submit your branch to be merged into the `dev` branch.
 Then, every now and then, the dev branch will merge into `master`, as a new package version.

 ## Checks to do before submission